-Most research on COVID-19 vaccines involves generating responses to all or part of a protein (spike protein, or protein S) that is unique to the virus that causes COVID-19.
-When a person receives the vaccine, it will trigger an immune response.
+COVID-19 vaccines work by generating immune responses to all or part of a protein (spike protein, or protein S) that is unique to the virus that causes COVID-19.

-If the person is infected by the virus later on, the immune system recognises the virus and, because it is already prepared to attack the virus, protects the person from COVID-19.
+If the person is infected by the virus later on, the immune system recognises the virus and, because it is already prepared to attack the virus, protects the person from getting sick with COVID-19.

 You can find more information on the European Vaccination Information Portal.

 Like all medicines, COVID-19 vaccines’ effects are first tested in laboratory, including in animals, then vaccines are tested in human volunteers.